Overview of the Poem

 The poem serves as a testament to Shelley’s mastery of the written word and a master-class in the art of poetry.
 Its lack of strict structure, form, and meter only serves to further elevate its beauty, as it invites the reader on a journey through the mind of the speaker, painting a vivid picture of their thoughts and experiences.

 The “Hymn to Intellectual Beauty” stands as a grand declaration of the central philosophy that pervades throughout all of Percy Bysshe Shelley’s works of poetry.
-The Beauty that Shelley extols is not just a fleeting attribute of individual objects, but the essence of Beauty itself, an eternal and ideal entity that transcends time and space.
+The Beauty that Shelley extols is not just a fleeting attribute of individual objects, but rather the essence of Beauty itself, an eternal and ideal entity that transcends time and space.

 Shelley’s perception of Beauty is one of acute sensitivity, as he recognizes its fleeting and inconstant nature, its sudden ebb and flow, and its dependence on the whims of a capricious deity.
 His vision of Beauty encompasses not only individual objects, but the entire span of human history, from the earliest civilizations to the present day.
 He sees it not as an inherent quality of earthly objects, but as a gift, offered and withdrawn at the arbitrary will of the divine.